KABFI — PhD Program 🎓

 Why KABFI⭐

-Global community: Researchers from Vietnam, Iran, China, the USA, Germany, and beyond; many combine research with roles at KIT, international institutions, or industry.
+• Global community: Researchers from Vietnam, Iran, China, the USA, Germany, Bulgaria, Singapore, Latin America and beyond; many combine research with roles at KIT, international institutions, or industry.

 Program at a Glance

-Academic aim: Joint, high‑impact publications in financial economics, ML/AI, and statistical modeling (e.g., prior work in The Review of Financial Studies, The Review of Derivatives Research).
+• Academic aim: Joint, high‑impact publications in AI finance, Financial Machine Learning and statistical modeling prior work has been published in The Review of Financial Studies, The Review of Derivatives Research).

-Financials: Tuition‑free PhD.
-Students cover living expenses; we help secure scholarships and part‑time roles (KIT/industry).
+• Financials: Tuition‑free PhD.
+Students cover living expenses; we help secure scholarships and part‑time roles (KIT/industry) and PhD research internships.

-Access & flexibility: Campus presence in Karlsruhe is encouraged; hybrid options are possible for outstanding candidates and joint‑supervision settings.
+• Access & flexibility: Campus presence in Karlsruhe is strongly encouraged; hybrid options are possible for outstanding candidates and joint‑supervision settings.

 Admissions & Fast‑Track Options